 Paper, Plastic, Polyimide, Shoot!

 The two most common types of face-stocks used are papers and plastics.
 Plastics can be further categorized, split into polyesters, polypropylene, & vinyl.
-While this is not an exhaustive list of every substrate that EIMINC™ has to offer, the materials listed below can give a good sense of direction on which type may be suitable for you.
-You may discover after describing your unique application to our label experts that they may recommend another type of substrate not listed below.
+While this is not an exhaustive list of every substrate that EIMINC® has to offer, the materials listed below can give a good sense of direction on which type may be suitable for you.
+You may discover after describing your unique application to The Label Experts that they will recommend another type of substrate not listed below.

 |Common Surfaces||Indoor, shipping & packaging||Outdoor applications, machinery||Shelf & Bins, Freezer applications||Window decals & bumper stickers||PCB circuit boards & electronics|